 - Contract optimization: Carrier contracts can be optimized using big data as well.
 Your own carrier records and invoices contain a gold mine of information.
 That includes shipping spend, locations, package sizes and characteristics, residential versus commercial deliveries, timing, and accessorial fees paid.
 Combine this information with other shipping data, and you’ll have a good idea how your shipping compares to peers, and how your pricing compares as well.
 You will not have access to this comparison data on your own, but Shipware uses big data to make these comparisons and do deep analyses.
 The contract optimization process relies on big data and data analysis to better understand where your company can save money through process changes, and where you can negotiate discounts going forward.

 - Invoice audit recovery: Your carrier invoices have mistakes on them and you may not see them with a manual review.
-Shipware’s invoice audit recovery service uses big data analytics to examine 65 points in invoicing where there are likely to be mistakes, based on your individual contract and data from other contracts.
+Shipware’s invoice audit recovery service uses big data analytics to examine multi-point audit in invoicing where there are likely to be mistakes, based on your individual contract and data from other contracts.
 When service levels aren’t met or incorrect charges are made due to mistakes in applying shipping rules, Shipware can get your account credited with no effort on your part.

 Big data is in its infancy, in the numerous ways it can be applied to help businesses meet their KPIs and operational goals.
 This data can help your company improve its margins, grow sales, and lower costs.
 Talk to Shipware about how we can help you use big data to optimize your carrier contracts and lower your carrier invoices.
 We can also offer tips on last mile delivery best practices and how to optimize your automated shipping.
 You can reach us online or at (858) 879-2020.